Staff & Board

 Michael Chaney – Homestead Site Manager

-Michael Chaney is the Homestead Site Manager of the Frances Perkins Homestead National Historic Landmark, Newcastle, Maine.
+Michael Chaney is the Homestead Site Manager of the Frances Perkins National Monument, Newcastle, Maine.
 Chaney, a native of Alna, holds an undergraduate degree from the University of Maine-Orono and a Master’s in history from the University of Connecticut.
 Before returning to Maine in 2010, Chaney’s career was in non-profit management and public history in Vermont and New Hampshire, including, from 2001 to 2009, serving as President and CEO of the New Hampshire Political Library, a non-profit educational organization founded to preserve New Hampshire’s first-in-the-nation presidential primary.
 From 2010 until 2014, Chaney was the Executive Director of the Yarmouth Historical Society.
 From 2014 to 2023, he was the Executive Director of the Frances Perkins Center.

 Mary Reid – Associate